nmstate/kubernetes-nmstate/README.md

 `NodeNetworkState`.

-Example of a `NodeNetworkConfigurationPolicy` creating Linux bridge `br1` on top of `eth1` in all nodes in the cluster:
+Example of a `NodeNetworkConfigurationPolicy` creating Linux bridge `br1` on top of `eth1` in all the nodes in the cluster:

 ```yaml
 apiVersion: nmstate.io/v1alpha1